-This article is an interview with Bobby Ardila, V.P. of International Medical Communications of Neo Matrix, LLC.
-Neo Matrix, LLC is a newly formed cell therapy company serving the U.S.A. and South American markets.
+I am honored to release this interview with Bobby Ardila, V.P. of International Medical Communications for Neo Matrix, LLC.
+Neo Matrix is a newly formed cell therapy company serving the U.S.A. and South American markets.
 In this interview, we explore the company’s use of a placental tissue matrix component for regenerative medicine applications.

 Interview with Bobby Ardila, V.P.
 International Communications of Neo Matrix, LLC